Healthdirect Free Australian health advice you can count on.

 7-minute read

-Chest pain can be a symptom of a heart attack.
+Chest pain can be a symptom of a heart attack or other serious condition.
 Call triple zero (000) immediately and ask for an ambulance if your chest pain is severe, getting worse or has lasted for 10 minutes.

 Key facts

-• Chest pain is any sort of pain felt from your jaw down to the bottom of your ribs.
+• Chest pain is any sort of pain felt in your chest.

 • Chest pain can be a symptom of a heart attack and should be considered heart-related until proven otherwise.